 What is this magic of which we speak?
 Google has created a FREE, yes FREE, curriculum aimed at secondary students in grades 6-12.
 (Don’t fret elementary friends--you can TOTALLY make these work for your students too!)
-Currently there are 20 different curriculum sets, and Google has been adding more units all year.
+Currently there are 49 different lessons, and Google has been adding more material all year.
 (Keep watching to see what they will add this year!)
 Each set ranges in difficulty, skills, and time commitment and uses various GSuite applications to deliver a real world learning experience.
 Students watch short video clips that explain what they are about to do and then are given the next steps to work through.
 Once a student finishes a section, Google is ready with another video to show next steps.
 Each video includes a transcript in case you need to translate or support various learners.
-If you aren’t an expert at all things Google-NO WORRIES!
+If you aren’t an expert at all things Google - NO WORRIES!
 You don’t have to be!
 Google has everything you need to walk right next to your learners in the process.
 They even scaffold in collaboration and critical thinking!
 (THANK YOU, Google!)

 The support for teachers is incredible.
 You can create your own classes so you can track your students any way you’d like.
 (Want to join a class to see how that feels?
 Use class code: 48dinner) You can see the progress of each of your students in the data center, which also shows how they are performing on Google’s short reflections.
 Google also lets you share directly to Google Classroom!

 You can even sort the curriculum units by state standards or Google Apps that you are interested in utilizing.

 Additionally, each unit comes with a Google Doc lesson plan that you can make a copy of and completely customize to fit your learner.
 The lesson plans even include pictures for every step of the unit so you know what you should see from your students.
 Again, no one has to be the expert in the room as you go through these units together.